-As noted above, in 2013 we acquired approximately 14% of the outstanding TMHPS AG shares for approximately \$228 million.
-In January 2014, we paid approximately \$77 million for the remaining outstanding shares of TMHPS AG.
+In January 2014, we paid approximately \$71 million for the remaining outstanding shares of Terex Material Handling & Port Solutions AG ("TMHPS").
 We now own 100% of TMHPS AG.
 Cash Flows

-Cash provided by operations for the year ended December 31, 2013 totaled \$188.5 million, compared to cash provided by operations of \$292.3 million for the year ended December 31, 2012.
-The change in cash from operations was primarily driven by cash used for working capital in the current year compared to cash provided from working capital in the prior year, partially offset by higher net income in the current year.
+Cash provided by operations for the year ended December 31, 2014 totaled \$410.7 million, compared to cash provided by operations of \$188.5 million for the year ended December 31, 2013.
+The change in cash from operations was primarily driven by higher net income in the current year and less cash used in working capital in the current year.

-Cash used in investing activities for the year ended December 31, 2013 was \$37.4 million, compared to \$76.3 million cash used in investing activities for the year ended December 31, 2012.
-The change in cash from investing activities was primarily due to investments in businesses in the prior year compared to no investment activity in the current year.
+Cash provided by investing activities for the year ended December 31, 2014 was \$95.0 million, compared to \$37.4 million cash used in investing activities for the year ended December 31, 2013.
+Proceeds from the sale of the truck business, partially offset by investments in securities was the primary driver of the change.

-Cash used in financing activities was \$420.1 million for the year ended December 31, 2013, compared to cash used in financing activities for the year ended December 31, 2012 of \$323.3 million.
-The change was primarily due to higher cash used for acquisition and distribution to noncontrolling interest holders in the current year compared to the prior year.
-Additionally, we repurchased shares and issued dividends in the current year, which did not occur in the prior year.
-These uses of cash were partially offset by lower net repayments of debt in the current year.
+Cash used in financing activities was \$396.7 million for the year ended December 31, 2014, compared to cash used in financing activities for the year ended December 31, 2013 of \$420.1 million.
+The decreased cash used in financing was primarily due to lower debt repayments net of borrowing in the current year.
+There were higher share repurchases and dividends paid in the current year, mostly offset by lower purchases of noncontrolling interest shares in the current year.